AchinthaThennakoon/customer-churn-prediction-using-ANN/README.md

 # customer-churn-prediction-using-ANN

-A model to predict customer churn using Artifical neural network Technologies used - python,tensorflow,keras,pandas,numpy
+A model to predict customer churn using Artificial neural network using technologies - Python,Tensorflow,Keras,Pandas,NumPy